willj/kaboom/README.md

 ### updateOncePerSecondCallback

-Like `updateCallback` but called approximately once per second, so useful to do things like update the timer.
+Like `updateCallback` but called approximately once per second.

 ### drawCallback